How to implement a soft delete with Hibernate

 Take your skills to the next level!

-In some applications, you don’t want to, or you are not allowed to permanently remove a record from the database.
+In some applications, you don’t want to or are not allowed to remove a record from the database permanently.
 But you still need to remove or hide records which are no longer active.
-One example could be a user account which you want to keep because it is linked to other business objects which are still used.
+One example could be a user account you want to keep because it is linked to other business objects that are still used.

 You have 2 basic options to keep this information in your system.
 You can either keep an audit log that documents all changes or perform a soft delete that hides the removed records.
-I will explain the audit log option in another blog post.
-Today I want to show you how to implement a soft delete with Hibernate.
+I explained the audit log option in my articles about Hibernate Envers.
+Today, I want to show you how to implement a soft delete with Hibernate.
 But before I do that, let me quickly explain what a soft delete is.

 What is a soft delete?